The Wallflowers: 2011–2012: Glad All Over

 At a private solo performance in New York on April 19, 2012, Dylan announced that the new The Wallflowers album was expected to be released in fall later that year.
 On July 14, 2012, the band announced that the title of their new album would be Glad All Over.
 They also announced that the album's first single, "Reboot the Mission", would be available for free download from their website.

-Following several one-off shows in the summer of 2012, The Wallflowers kicked off a fall tour in San Diego on September 8, 2012.
-From there, they continued to tour the U.S. and Canada through mid-November, playing a mix of clubs and festivals, with an additional four East Coast dates at the end of December.
-Glad All Over was released on October 9, 2012, on Columbia Records and was met with generally positive reviews.
-Leading up to the album's release, The Wallflowers promoted the album on various television shows including Good Morning America, Late Night with Jimmy Fallon, The Tonight Show with Jay Leno, the Late Show with David Letterman and Ellen.
+After several one-off shows in the summer of 2012, The Wallflowers kicked off a fall tour in San Diego on September 8, 2012.
+From there, they continued to tour the U.S. and Canada through mid-November, playing a mix of clubs and festivals, with an additional four East Coast dates at the end of December.Glad All Over was released on October 9, 2012, on Columbia Records and was met with generally positive reviews.
+Leading up to the album's release, The Wallflowers promoted the album on various television shows including Good Morning America, Late Night with Jimmy Fallon, The Tonight Show with Jay Leno, the Late Show with David Letterman, and Ellen.